Huegoxaga/notes/os/README.md

 ## Scheduling

-### Process Scheduling

-- Process scheduler selects among available processes for next execution on CPU, dependent on scheduling algorithm
-  - It maintains scheduling queues of processes
-    - Job queue – set of all processes in the system
-    - Ready queue – set of all processes residing in main memory, ready and waiting to execute
-    - Device queues – set of processes waiting for an I/O device
-    - Processes migrate among the various queues
 - Scheduler Types
   - Long-term scheduler (or job scheduler) determines the processes (jobs) that can be brought into the ready queue
     - This scheduler is used in large batch systems, (mainframe)